 The longer I looked at the photos they used to demonstrate the color, the more nostalgic I started to feel.
 It takes me back to the first house I owned and the furniture I filled it with.
 Gotta point out that my husband never wore a burgundy apron, though.
 Ha.

-Personally, my favorite thing in that photo is the blue dress.
 I’m wondering how the reddish brown is going to go with all the gray everyone has painted their houses with.
 In these photos they’ve paired it with warmer tan and beige tones.

-Apartment Therapy had predicted that the color of ’15 would be Olive Green:
+Apartment Therapy had predicted that the color of ’15 would be Olive Green.

 They wrote: “It’s warm and organic.
 Modern and vintage at the same time.
 And the best part about olive green?
 It acts like a neutral with almost any other colors.
 Really.
 Think of it like an Army surplus jacket for your room.”